-Persons who are employed in Malaysia must pay taxes in accordance to their income level and this is necessary for both Malaysian tax residents and non-residents.
-According to the Inland Revenue Board of Malaysia, a foreign person working in this country needs to be registered for taxation in a period of maximum two months since the date at which the employment contact entered into force.
+Persons who are employed in Malaysia must pay taxes in accordance with their income level and this is necessary for both Malaysian tax residents and non-residents.
+According to the Inland Revenue Board of Malaysia, a foreign person working in this country needs to be registered for taxation in a period of maximum of two months from the date at which the employment contract entered into force.

 The foreign person will be liable for taxation in Malaysia only for the income obtained here, while in the case of tax residents, the legislation stipulates that the calculation of the taxes has to be done taking into consideration the global income obtained by such persons.

 Foreign investors who want to open a company in Malaysia and hire a local or foreign workforce must know that the payment of the taxes associated with employment has to be done no later than the 15th of each month (taxes applicable for the salaries paid to the employees for the previous month).

 Companies are also required to pay taxes in Malaysia when various documents are involved, such as legal, commercial, or financial papers.
 In this case, they will be liable to the payment of the stamp duty, which can be charged at a fixed rate, regardless of the nature of the document or its financial value, and another one which is calculated based on the value stipulated in the contract.
 It must be noted that one can benefit from an exemption on the payment of this tax in certain situations, which can be detailed by our specialists in company formation in Malaysia.